-The Gantt chart in Tracker is a tool for planning work on issues in the calendar.
-You can create a Gantt chart for issue lists found in your queue or by using filters.
+A Gantt chart in Tracker is a calendar tool for planning your workflow.
+You can create a Gantt chart for an issue list within a queue or a filtered list of issues.

 Deadlines for issues are marked on the chart as bars along the time axis.
 The beginning of each bar corresponds to the start date for working on the issue, and the end of the bar is the end date or deadline.